phreborn/MLCAF/Tutorial/PrepareNeuralNetworkModel.md

 model.save_weights('weights.h5')
 ```

 The input variable file needs to be prepared by the user.
-The file has the following format for the sequential API (See [Keras-Converter](https://github.com/lwtnn/lwtnn/wiki/Keras-Converter) for the input variables file layout of the function API):
+The file has the following format for the sequential API (See [Keras-Converter](https://github.com/lwtnn/lwtnn/wiki/Keras-Converter) for the variables file layout of the function API):

 ```
 {